← Back to Blog

 When Good Dies Go Bad

-Even premium drill point dies fail prematurely when production conditions aren't right.
+Even premium drill point dies can fail prematurely when production conditions aren't right.
 The key is distinguishing between die problems (material defect, manufacturing error) and process problems (machine alignment, lubrication, feed rate) — because the fix is completely different.

 This guide covers the five most common die failure modes, how to diagnose the root cause, and what to do about each one.